nonrational/jauntt/README.md

 * Nginx

 ## About the team
-* Alan "Timid Leader" Norton
+* Alan "The Criminal" Norton
-* John "Chandelier" Mileham
+* John "The Athlete" Mileham
-*
+* Sam "The Brain" Moore
+* Sarah "The Basket Case" Whinnem